 When you log in to Google Analytics, the primary page will be your Audience Overview report, unless you have multiple pages to choose from (in which case you’ll have to pick a specific site first).
 This page is one of over 50 different reports Google Analytics offers.
 Different reports are accessible through the Reporting link at the top.

 Here, you can click on date ranges, the number of sessions over time or other variables to get more specific data or compare periods with each other.
 Aside from these metrics, you can also view the top ten languages, countries, cities, browsers, operating systems, services providers, and screen resolutions your visitors are using.

 Each of these reports has more comprehensive breakdowns within it, which you can access by clicking on the data.
 More precise breakdowns can even inform you of what specific province or state visitors are from within a country.
 These metrics help improve your ability to cater to customers. find new ones and keep track of your conversions.

 - Audience reports: Viewer data like Demographics (age, gender), general interests, location, preferred language, behaviour characteristics like how often they visit your site, and what technologies they use to access it.

 - Acquisition reports: This is where you can see what drove visitors to your website.
 You can view how traffic from social networks draws you in.
 It also allows users to connect Google Analytics to AdWords and to Google Webmaster Tools / Search Console to learn more about search traffic.

-- Behavior reports: Here you can check what your top sites/pages are in terms of both entry and exit.
-You can also view the loading speeds and what terms users searched for to arrive at your webpages.
+- Behaviour reports: Here you can check what your top sites/pages are in terms of both entry and exit.
+You can also view the loading speeds and what terms users searched for to arrive at your web pages.